Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation

 \section{Abstract}

-The excellent real-world performance of deep neural networks has received increasing attention.
-Despite the capacity to overfit significantly, such large models work better than smaller ones.
-This phenomenon is often referred to as the scaling law by practitioners.
-It is of fundamental interest to study why the scaling law exists and how it avoids/controls overfitting.
-One approach has been looking at infinite width limits of neural networks (e.g., Neural Tangent Kernels, Gaussian Processes); however, in practise, these do not fully explain finite networks as their infinite counterparts do not learn features.
-Furthermore, the empirical kernel for finite networks (i.e., the inner product of feature vectors), changes significantly during training in contrast to infinite width networks.
-In this work we derive an iterative linearised training method.
-We justify iterative lineralisation as an interpolation between finite analogs of the infinite width regime, which do not learn features, and standard gradient descent training which does.
-We show some preliminary results where iterative linearised training works well, noting in particular how much feature learning is required to achieve comparable performance.
-We also provide novel insights into the training behaviour of neural networks.
+Larger and deeper networks generalise well despite their increased capacity to overfit.
+Understanding why this happens is theoretically and practically important.
+One recent approach looks at the infinitely wide limits of such networks and their corresponding kernels.
+However, these theoretical tools cannot fully explain finite networks as the empirical kernel changes significantly during gradient-descent-based training in contrast to infinite networks.
+In this work, we derive an iterative linearised training method as a novel empirical tool to further investigate this distinction, allowing us to control for sparse (i.e. infrequent) feature updates and quantify the frequency of feature learning needed to achieve comparable performance.
+We justify iterative linearisation as an interpolation between a finite analog of the infinite width regime, which does not learn features, and standard gradient descent training, which does.
+Informally, we also show that it is analogous to a damped version of the Gauss-Newton algorithm --- a second-order method.
+We show that in a variety of cases, iterative linearised training surprisingly performs on par with standard training, noting in particular how much less frequent feature learning is required to achieve comparable performance.
+We also show that feature learning is essential for good performance.
+Since such feature learning inevitably causes changes in the NTK kernel, we provide direct negative evidence for the NTK theory, which states the NTK kernel remains constant during training.